AbdulrahmanFiala/Tayeb-Mainnet/docs/XCM_INTEGRATION.md

 - [ ] HRMP channels exist and are open
 - [ ] Assets are registered as XC-20s on both chains
 - [ ] Sovereign account has sufficient HDX balance
-- [ ] RemoteSwapInitiator has DEV for fees
+- [ ] CrosschainSwapInitiator has DEV for fees
 - [ ] User has approved tokens
 - [ ] Target token is Sharia compliant
 - [ ] Omnipool has liquidity for the pair